denilgabani/skin-disease-detection-edge/README.md

 # Skin Disease Detection using AI at the Edge

-Skin Disease Detection at edge predicts the disease of skin from the image of that infected part in less than one second and that's where come ai at the edge.
+Skin Disease Detection at edge predicts the disease of skin from the image of that infected part in less than one second and that's where AI at the Edge come.

-This web app simply take an disease image using a web interface and give the disease name with accuracy and time taken for prediction.
+This web app simply take a disease image using a web interface and give the disease name with accuracy and time taken for prediction.

 ## Getting Started